MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserMobileAppTroubleshootingEvent.md

 ### -History
-Intune Mobile Application Troubleshooting History Item To construct, please use Get-Help -Online and see NOTES section for HISTORY properties and create a hash table.
+Intune Mobile Application Troubleshooting History Item To construct, see NOTES section for HISTORY properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphMobileAppTroubleshootingHistoryItem[]